CharlieApell/shangri-la/README.md

 6. Click Save to complete the deployment.
 Your live Github Pages site will now be available at the URL shown.

-### Local Development

-#### How to Fork

-To fork the Shangri-La repository:

-1. Log in (or sign up) to Github.
-2. Go to the repository for this project, CharlieApell/shangri-la.
-3. Click the Fork button in the top right corner.

-#### How to Clone

-To clone the Shangri-La repository:

-1. Log in (or sign up) to GitHub.
-2. Go to the repository for this project, CharlieApell/shangri-la.
-3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
-4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
-5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
-Press enter.

 ## Testing

 Please view my [TESTING.md](TESTING.md) file for more information on the testing undertaken.